patriklaurell/gptme-agent-template/tasks/setup-dotfiles.md

 **You must instantiate and customize configuration files BEFORE running install.sh.**

 The install.sh script creates symlinks to files in this directory.
-If you install first and customize later, the symlinks will point to example files with placeholders, which won't work.
+If you install first and customize later, the symlinks will point to template files with placeholders, which won't work.

 ## Steps